caraml-dev/turing/docs/how-to/create-a-router/configure-routes.md

 identifier `Turing-Req-Id` that is uniquely assigned to each request received by the Router), and either the request body to the Router (if there is no Enricher) or the response body from the Enricher (if enabled).

-For UPI Routers, endpoint must be support [UPI interface](https://github.com/caraml-dev/universal-prediction-interface).
+For UPI Routers, the endpoint must support [UPI interface](https://github.com/caraml-dev/universal-prediction-interface).

 ![](../../.gitbook/assets/routes_panel.png)